 Here are a few tips to remember when designing a strap and preparing your RFQ for TAI:

-- DESIGNING A THERMAL STRAP YOURSELF DOES NOT REDUCE THE COST OF A PROGRAM: If you are ordering custom copper straps (or any graphite/carbon thermal strap), the price will be the same regardless of the amount of time you have spent attempting to design the strap for us.
-While our copper straps are the most affordable, all custom copper (and graphite/carbon) straps will include a small NRE/Design Fee.
+- DESIGNING A THERMAL STRAP YOURSELF DOES NOT REDUCE THE COST OF A PROGRAM: If you are ordering custom copper straps, the price will be the same regardless of the amount of time you have spent trying to design the strap for us (as we still need to include NRE for final drawings, assembly and test fixtures, and machine setup time).
+All custom straps will include this small NRE/Design Fee.
 By allowing our engineers to design the strap for you (or to at least participate in the design process where possible), we can optimize performance, flexibility, and minimize mass and impact to your envelope.
-Further, we always provide notional design services at no-cost, and we provide programmatic NRE/Design Fee discounts to new customers, universities, and NASA, so you can save thousands on your first custom program.
+Further, we always provide front end / notional design and assessment services at no-cost, and we provide programmatic NRE/Design Fee discounts to new customers, universities, and NASA, so you can save thousands on your first custom program.

-- DESIGNING A GFTS® YOURSELF WILL LIKELY COMPLICATE YOUR PROGRAM: TAI developed and optimized flexible GFTS® technology over a span of nearly 23 years, and at a cost of over three million dollars.
+- DESIGNING A GFTS®, PGL™ or GTL™ YOURSELF WILL JUST COMPLICATE YOUR PROGRAM: TAI developed and optimized flexible GFTS® technology over a span of nearly 23 years (and PGL™ over a span of 6 years), and at a cost of over four million dollars.
 We understand the very unique material and mechanical properties of our products, and the complexities of their design and fabrication.
-Attempting to design your own GFTS® (to reduce NRE/Design Costs), will not save you money, and (often) only causes confusion, program and hardware delays, and (often), the potential that no GFTS® solution can be found (see next tip).
+Attempting to design your own straps (to reduce NRE/Design Costs), will not save you money, and (often) only causes confusion, program and hardware delays, and (often), the potential that no solution can be found (see next tip).
 We can provide you a free assessment and notional designs in just days, so don't take on the stress of trying this on your own.

 - CONTACT US FIRST: And do so before other components, instruments and structural elements are fixed in your application.
-TAI provides free thermal strap assessments, free notional design work, and our feedback can help to ensure we are provided with the proper geometric envelope and interface areas, and your strap can be designed and fabricated to meet your mass & conductance requirements.
+Our feedback can help to ensure we are provided with the proper geometric envelope and interface areas to meet your performance requirements, and that your strap can be designed and fabricated for optimized flexibility and low cost.

 - FOIL STRAPS ARE STIFF: Understand that a foil strap, whether it is made of copper or aluminum, will be far less flexible than copper rope straps (and carbon sheet straps, while more flexible on two axes, can be catastrophically damaged if flexed on the lateral/Y axis).
-At TAI, we can build you a foil strap (and our standard series cu and al foil straps are being released in late 2016/early 2017), but we prefer to use OFHC cu rope/cabling.
-Cabling/rope straps are simply far more flexible (and on each axis), more durable, and cheaper than a foil strap.
+At TAI, we can build you a foil strap (and our standard series cu foil straps are being released in May of 2018), but we prefer to use OFHC cu rope/cabling when possible.
+Cabling/rope straps are simply far more flexible (and on each axis), more durable, and cheaper than a foil strap (at about 1/3 - 1/2 the cost of any other competing foil strap).
 If flexibility, durability, and cost are critical, cabling/rope is your best option.